xpring-eng/Xpring-SDK/README.md

 Xpring SDK provides commonly used functionality for the XRP Ledger, InterLedger Protocol (ILP) and PayID.
 Functionality and programming paradigms are common across all libraries in Xpring SDK.

-Xpring SDK provides the following features:
+Xpring SDK provides the following features when used with the XRPL Ledger protocol:
 - Wallet generation and derivation (Seed-based or HD Wallet-based)
 - Address validation
 - Account balance retrieval
 - Sending XRP payments
 - Transaction Status
 - Payment History

+Xpring SDK provides the following features when used with the InterLedger Protocol protocol:
+- Sending payments
+- Checking account balance

 Xpring SDK is available in the following languages:
 - Java: [Xpring4j](https://github.com/xpring-eng/xpring4j)